Story About Pregnancy – Emily: I Didn’t

 I was discharged the next day, and while I was a little sore, I jumped right back into my classes, just like the doctor said.
 I chose an open adoption, so I get updates on my daughter all the time.
 One of the best things is that my parents really bonded with the adoptive parents, so they are active grandparents too!
 I didn’t know open adoption could be like this – so easy, so drama-free.

-It’s been a year, and I’m happily in grad school with the end of school in sight!
+It’s been a year, and my story about pregnancy ends well.
+I’m happily in grad school with the end of school in sight!
 My experience will shape my professional career, I know.
 And best of all, I will get to stay a part of my daughter’s life!